himanshuo/life-of-learning/articles/networks/lecture_9.md

 ### Error Control
 4 types of bad things that can happen
-* packets can be lost
+* Lost packets
-* corrupted packets
+* Corrupted packets
-* out of order arrival of packets
+* Out of Order arrival of packets
-* packet is sent in duplicate
+* Duplicate packets

 ##### Lost packets